A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Numerical Experiments

-Since the Lipschitz constant of $\nabla f$ can not be computed exactly, we use an adaptive strategy for choosing $L$.
-First, we select an initial estimate $L_0$.
-In each trial step, we then calculate $c_{k+1}=\prox{z_k+s_k}$ and choose We reset $\Lambda=L_k I$ and adjust $\nu$ and $\tau$ as specified in \cref{sec:parameter}.
-In all of our examples, we choose $L_0 = 0.1$.
+Since the Lipschitz constant of $\nabla f$ can not be computed exactly, we use an adaptive strategy to estimate $L$.
+In each trial step, we calculate $c_{k+1}=\prox{z_k+s_k}$ and choose We reset $\lambda=1/L_k $ and adjust $\nu$ and $\tau$ as specified in \cref{sec:parameter}.
+Moreover, we set $\Delta_{\min}=10^{-6}$ for all images.
+In all of our examples, we select the initial estimate $L_0 = 0.1$.
+According to~\cite[Theorem 1]{yu2013decomposing}, it holds that